negrinho/deep_architect/docs/source/tutorials/new_frameworks.rst

     from deep_architect.searchers.common import random_specify
     from keras.models import Model

-    # NOTE: this should probably be removed.
-    # TODO: go over this case and see if there is stuff to simplify with getting
-    # the values. maybe it should have namespace of our
-    # TODO: I think that one good way of going about it to create a search space
-    # factory from the inputs and outputs.
-    # SearchSpaceFactory(search_space_fn); this is enough.
-    # I think that all of the searchers will expect a search space factory because
-    # it prevents you from shooting in the foot.
     D = hp.Discrete
     # specifying all the hyperparameters.
     x = Input((32, 32, 3), dtype='float32')